 The Coolest Things to Do in Milan

 Rome’s history, Florence’s artistry, Venice’s atmosphere—it’s easy to overlook Milan for its flashier siblings.
 But the Italian capital has a style all its own, from age-old churches and world-class museums—it’s the home to Da Vinci’s Last Supper, after all—to some of the best fashion boutiques on the planet.
-We’ve rounded up 10 can’t miss places to give you an authentic feel for the city, whether you’re looking for classic sights or off-the-beaten path experiences.
+We’ve rounded up 10 of the coolest things to do in Milan, whether you’re looking for classic sights or off-the-beaten path experiences.

 Designed by Rem Koolhaas and located in a former distillery that dates to the early 1900s, this exhibition space hosts the fashion house’s permanent art collections and installations by the likes of Dan Flavin, Anish Kapoor, and Louise Bourgeois in a stunning architectural space that is a work of art in itself.
 Browse the 20th- and 21st-century pieces, then order an espresso at Wes Anderson’s Bar Luce, a midcentury café with terrazzo flooring, formica tables, and wallpaper that recalls Milan’s ornate architecture; there’s even a Steve Zissou pinball machine to help fill down time.